XjSv/Cooked/readme.txt

 == Upgrade Notice ==

-Version 1.8.1 contains a lot of new features, improvements, bug fixes and security enhancements.
-It is highly recommended that you update to this version.
+Version 1.8.1 includes a fix for a persistent cross-site scripting vulnerability via the Cooked Timer.
+Please update immediately.

 == Changelog ==